How did you first hear about your favorite brand?

 5. Reward advocacy and referrals

-For employee advocacy, make sure that you know your employees’ motivations and willingness to share.
+For employee advocacy, make sure that you know your employee brand advocate’s motivations and willingness to share.
 Show them the benefits of creating and sharing content, and let them know what resources are available to help them do so.
-It might make sense to get execs involved first — executive participation in the advocacy program can drive a “trickle-down” effect.
+It might make sense to get execs involved first executive participation in the advocacy program can drive a “trickle-down” effect.
 Exec buy-in can also help establish and spread a consistent brand voice.
-Learn more about how to launch an employee advocacy program.

 6. Measure success – and iterate